 Treatment and pharmaceutical prophylaxis of COVID-19

-(Latest update 5 May 2021)
+(Latest update 21 December 2021)

-In a RCT of the inhaled corticosteroid budesonide in adults with mild COVID-19, the frequency of urgent care visits was 3% in the budesonide arm compared to 15% in the standard care arm (p=0.009) .
+In a RCT of the inhaled corticosteroid budesonide, in adults with mild COVID-19, the frequency of urgent care visits was 3% in the budesonide arm, compared to 15% in the standard care arm (p=0.009) .

-Baricitinib, an orally administered, selective inhibitor of Janus kinases (JAKs) 1 and 2, administered in combination with the antiviral remdesivir to hospitalised adults with COVID-19, was associated with a shorter median time to recovery (7 days vs 8 days, rate ratio for recovery: 1.16; 95% CI: 1.01–1.32; p=0.03), and 30% higher odds of improvement in clinical status at day 15 (OR 1.3; 95% CI: 1.0–1.6), compared to the control group receiving only remdesivir .
+Baricitinib, an orally-administered, selective inhibitor of Janus kinases (JAKs) 1 and 2, given in combination with the antiviral remdesivir to hospitalised adults with COVID-19, was associated with a shorter median time to recovery (seven days versus eight days, rate ratio for recovery: 1.16; 95% CI: 1.01–1.32; p=0.03), and 30% higher odds of improvement in clinical status at Day 15 (OR 1.3; 95% CI: 1.0–1.6), than in the control group receiving only remdesivir .
 A randomised controlled trial of remdesivir in combination with baricitinib showed that patients who received the combination had a shorter recovery time than those who received remdesivir alone (seven versus eight days; p=0.03) .
 In April 2021, EMA began evaluating an extension of baricitinib usage to include treatment of COVID-19 in hospitalised patients aged 10 years or older who require supplemental oxygen .

 Monoclonal antibodies against SARS-CoV-2